websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/building-solutions-with-objects/using-object-data-with-react-charts.md

 # Using Object Data with React Charts

-With Liferay Objects, you can build and extend applications without needing to develop code or deploy modules.
-The following tutorial demonstrates how to use Liferay [Objects](../../objects.md), [Headless APIs](../understanding-object-integrations/headless-framework-integration.md), and Remote Apps with React [FusionCharts](https://www.fusioncharts.com/dev/getting-started/react/your-first-chart-using-react) to create dynamic visuals for data dashboards.
+Liferay [Objects](../../objects.md) can be combined with [Headless APIs](../understanding-object-integrations/headless-framework-integration.md), and Remote Apps with React [FusionCharts](https://www.fusioncharts.com/dev/getting-started/react/your-first-chart-using-react) to create dynamic visuals for data dashboards.

 First, you'll set up a new DXP instance with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled for Object API calls.
 Then, you'll create an Object for receiving and storing data.
 After adding data to the Object using REST APIs, you'll download and build the provided React application.
 Once the code is compiled, you'll host the generated `.js` file in the Liferay Document Library and copy its WebDAV URL.
 Finally, you'll use this URL to create a Remote App for the React chart and deploy it as a Page widget.

-The chart is configured to automatically call the Object via Headless API every five seconds, which returns the Object's data and updates the chart dynamically.
+The chart is configured to call the Object via Headless API every five seconds, which returns the Object's data and updates the chart dynamically.

 ![Use Liferay Objects with React charts to create dynamic visuals for data dashboard.](./using-object-data-with-react-charts/images/01.gif)

 ## Setting Up Liferay DXP

-Before proceeding, start up a new Liferay DXP 7.4+ container.
+Before proceeding, start a new Liferay DXP 7.4+ container.

 ```docker
 docker run -it -m 8g -p 8080:8080 [$LIFERAY_LEARN_DXP_DOCKER_IMAGE$]